barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 ## Composing an answer?

 After Dogen's slap, I was suggested to focus on the question.
-I started composing answers trying to capture all those glimpses of understanding I had.
+I started writing answers that came to be, trying to capture all those glimpses of understanding I had earlier in this process.
 Still not satisfied with any of those, probably never will be.

 ### Answers trying to be clever